tomcam/guten1.github.io/docs/theme-tutorial-01.md

 ### `/themes/themename/templates` directory

 The theme's `/templates` directory contains HTML files that include special values known to Gutenberg.
 They provide formatting when the Markdown `.md` source files are converted into plain HTML for rendering.
 While this example is the smallest possible theme and provides only a single home page (`index.html`), it's common to have at least one more template type called `page.html` to format blog posts or news articles.
 You can use as many different kinds of template files as you wish.
-(Replace `themename` in the example above with the name of a particular theme, like `hugo` or `starter`.)
+(Replace `step1-starter` in the example above with the name of a particular theme, like `hugo` or `starter`.)

 ### `/themes/themename/static` directory

 Contains assets such as graphics files, fonts, or style sheets used solely by this theme.
 Unused in this example.
-(Replace `themename` in the example above with the name of a particular theme, like `hugo` or `starter`.)
+(Replace `step1-starter` in the example above with the name of a particular theme, like `hugo` or `starter`.)

 ### `/content` directory

 Contains the Markdown `.md` source files with the actual text content of the site.
 They are converted into plain HTML for rendering in combination with associated template files files from the `/themes/themename/templates` directory.
 Each Markdown or `.md` file has front matter specifying which HTML template would be used for this file.
-In this example, `_index.md` has the line `template = "index.html"` in its front matter.
-(Replace `themename` in the example above with the name of a particular theme, like `hugo` or `starter`.)
+In this example, `_index.md` has the line `template = "index.html"` in its front matter. ( (Replace `step1-starter` in the example above with the name of a particular theme, like `hugo` or `starter`.)

 In a production site with more than one page the content would have many, many more files, with names like `12-17-2018.md', and they would probably be arranged into subdirectories.
 This would result in URLS like `example.com/blog/12-17-2018.md` or `example.com/staff/jared/profile.md`